 Every year it gets harder and harder to be creative with the leftover turkey, doesn't it?
 Of course, Turkey Tetrazzini is always great and so is my Turkey, Mushroom, and Potato Soup.
-But this year, our day after Thanksgiving treat was a bit different – Asian Inspired Turkey Noodle Bowl a try.
+But if you're looking for something a bit different this year, give my Asian Inspired Turkey Noodle Bowl a try.

 I have bags full of them in my freezer.
 Roasted chicken carcasses, half a turkey carcass, bones from a prime rib.
 Why?
 Stock!
 And stock that is so much more flavorful than anything out of a can or box.

 If you've never made homemade stock, you just don't know what you're missing!
 It's one of the easiest things to do and it's thrifty.

 After Thanksgiving, I always like to make turkey broth.
 It's a simple matter of boiling up the leftover turkey carcass (or even half of it if you roasted a very large bird) with some aromatic vegetables and a few herbs.
 Voila!
 The tastiest broth you've ever had.

 Bring to a boil, reduce the heat to a simmer and cook, covered for 2-3 hours.
 Don't worry about cutting up the veggies or herbs, just toss them in.

 After simmering, strain the broth, discarding all solids, and return the liquid to the pan.
 I like to put some cheesecloth in my strainer to really catch all the small pieces of solids, but you don't have to do that.
 A fine meshed strainer works great.

-Cook the pasta according to the package directions.
+Cook your choice of pasta according to the package directions.